shopware/docs/guides/hosting/installation-updates/composer.md

 #### Command overview

-The following commands and scripts are available
+The following commands and scripts are available:

 **Setup/Install/Deployment**